Th.M. and S.T.M. Programs: A Yale M.Div. Graduate’s Guide to the Top Post-M.Div. Theological Masters

 The wedding at Cana and the crucifixion share extraordinary parallels — drink, thirst, the hour, and the mother of Jesus.
 These connections are the key to understanding John's Gospel.

 Jesus bypassed his own brothers to commend his mother to the Beloved Disciple.
-This wasn't just filial care — it was a theological act that reshaped how we read John's Gospel.
+This was not just filial care -- it was a theological act that reshaped how we read John's Gospel.

 From the mother of Jesus to Mary Magdalene, women play a more prominent role in John's Gospel than in any other.
 Here's a comprehensive analysis of every major female figure in the Fourth Gospel.

-Explore how Roman emperors Vespasian and Titus used Judaea Capta coins to propagandize their military victory over the Jewish Revolt and assert imperial dominance across the empire.
+How Vespasian and Titus used Judaea Capta coins to broadcast Rome's victory over the Jewish Revolt and assert imperial dominance across the empire.

 How Joseph Ratzinger's writings on doubt cultivate Christian humility—and why the humble submission of doubt to faith is more honest than relativism.

-Ratzinger grounds theology in the Church as a living community engaged in liberating conversation with God.
-How Vatican II's vision transformed the purpose of theological work.
+How Joseph Ratzinger grounds theology in the Church as a living conversation with God, drawing humanity together in Christ's liberating work.

 In this post, I discuss COVID-19, murder hornets, the joy that is 2020, and my optimism for the future.